dereuromark/cakephp-ide-helper/README.md

 - It can also replace or remove outdated annotations.
 - Works with your application as well as any loaded plugin.
 - CI check support, hook it up just like the coding standards check.
+- Set up as watcher and have live in-real-time annotations added/updated.

 Supports annotations for:
 - Models (Tables and Entities)
 - Controllers (including prefixes like `Admin`) and Components
 - View (AppView) and Helpers
 - Templates (`.php` PHP template files including elements)
-- Commands, Shells and Tasks
+- Commands and Tasks
 - ... and more

 ![Screenshot](docs/screenshot.jpg)